 To lock each door, push the door lock knob on each door trim panel downward.
-To unlock each door, pull the door lock knob on each door trim panel upward.
+To unlock the front doors, pull the inside door handle to the first detent.
+To unlock the rear doors, pull the door lock knob on the door trim panel upward.